 To make the wristwatch once again compatible with the system, Breitling has partnered with a number of “institutions” not only producing a tiny version of a new personal locator beacon (PLB), but also developing a new battery park for an energy hungry device: while the previous version of the beacon needed just 30 mW of transmission power, the new one, which is supposed to operate on the old frequency AND the new wavelength of 406.04 MHz, actually needs more than five watts of power to make itself heard by at least one LEOSAR satellite and get its location triangulated.

 Regretfully, the new watch is still plagued by the same problem as the original: to get the beacon activated, you have to manually unscrew the antenna cap in the lower part of the watch.
-So, if your fingers are too cold to turn the cap or if you lie unconscious after your plane hit the ground and a pack of coyotes looks at you with some carnivorous interest, you are basically out of luck: help won’t come, sorry.
+So, if your fingers are too cold -or too *ahem* broken- to turn the cap or if you lie unconscious after your plane hit the ground and a pack of coyotes looks at you with some carnivorous interest, you are basically out of luck: help won’t come, sorry.

 The other functions of the Breitling Emergency II seem to be quite okay.
-Measuring 51 millimeter in diameter and featuring relatively thin bidirectional rotating bezel with the usual compass scale, the watch features a very large dial opening so there is enough space not only for the usual XXL-sized Arabic numerals, but also for a couple of oversized digital displays that display all sort of the necessary information including a chronograph, a second time zone and all the usual stuff you expect from a quartz-powered watch.
+Measuring 51 millimeter in diameter and featuring relatively thin bidirectional rotating bezel with the usual compass scale, the watch features a very large dial opening.
+There is enough space not only for the usual XXL-sized Arabic numerals, but also for a couple of oversized digital displays that display all sort of the necessary information including a chronograph, a second time zone, and all the usual stuff you expect from a quartz-powered watch.

-Of course, the size of this doesn’t make it particularly suitable for everyday wearing, so the “Versatility” rating suffered a great deal.
-Yet, if it doesn’t really scare you away, the gadget will feel quite comfortable on a wrist thanks for the lightweight titanium alloy that the case is fashioned from.
+Of course, the size of this thing doesn’t make it particularly suitable for everyday wearing, so the “Versatility” rating suffered a great deal.
+Yet, if it doesn’t really scare you away, the Emergency II will feel quite comfortable on a wrist of an average man thanks for the lightweight titanium alloy that the case is fashioned from.

-Aside for the aforementioned refreshed two-band personal locator beacon, the ETA-based Caliber 76 quartz movement that powers the Emergency II seems to offer the same functionality as other SuperQuartz movements and, being a thermo-compensated mechanism with its accuracy not affected too much by temperature fluctuations, is also a lot more accurate than your normal luxury quartz caliber.
-Fun fact: all of these electronic devices are officially certified by the Swiss-based COSC institute as a chronometer-grade mechanism.
+Aside for the aforementioned refreshed two-band personal locator beacon, the ETA-based Caliber 76 quartz movement that powers the Emergency II seems to offer the same functionality as other SuperQuartz movements.
+Being a thermo-compensated mechanism with its accuracy not affected too much by temperature fluctuations, is also a lot more accurate than your normal luxury quartz caliber.
+Fun fact: all of these electronic devices are officially certified by the Swiss-based COSC institute as a chronometer-grade movements.

 As for the price, the Swiss brand plans to offer this beauty at a fairly steep MSRP of $16,475 that makes it more than three times more expensive than, say, a Breitling Chronospace that comes with a sticker price of “just” $5,260.
 Of course, there are dozens of respectable online retailers that would give you at least 10 percent of the official price, but, from where I sit, if there is no real need in getting such an advanced timekeeper, you would probably be better off buying yourself an aforementioned Chronospace AND a nice Cockpit B50 chronograph, while spending the rest couple of grands on buying a nice gift for your significant other.